Shupal/drupal-hoffify/README.txt

 ============================================================================
 SUMMARY
 ============================================================================
-Cornify blocks
+Hoffify

-This module provides three different cornify blocks.
+This module provides one hoffify block.

 ============================================================================
 REQUIREMENTS